 “Hey, everyone!
 Sara Nelson of Real Balanced here.
 Growing up, my family would regularly order Chinese takeout and it was MY FAVORITE.
 Full of so much rich flavor, Asian-inspired dishes have always been on a regular rotation in my household.

 This easy dinner recipe is made with a wide variety of ingredients including flank steak, minced garlic, green onions, ginger, golden monk fruit sweetener, and more.
-Plus, this dish is soy free (unlike many Mongolian Beef recipes) as, instead of soy sauce, liquid aminos is used.
+Plus, this Keto Mongolian Beef is soy free (unlike many Mongolian Beef recipes) as, instead of soy sauce, liquid aminos is used.

 Next time you find yourself wanting stir fry or anything with that familiar and delicious soy sauce-y taste, you’re going to want to whip up this dish!
 You won’t be disappointed.”